 3. Doing nothing to be flexible during training

 Unfortunately, the opposite also happens.
 Followers who are already stretched to the absolute maximum in their daily responsibilities are suddenly sent to training and no accomodation in made to ease their workload.
-Even if you can’t make accomodations, at the very least acknowledge people for the extra time investment you are asking them to make and thank them formally for doing so.
-This costs nothing and takes moments, but I’ve seen it skipped so many times.
+Even if you can't make accomodations, at the very least acknowledge people for the extra time investment you are asking them to make and thank them formally for doing so.
+This costs nothing and takes moments, but I've seen it forgotten so many times.

 4. Sending one person to training and having them come back to train everyone else

 This is almost always done as a cost-saving measure.
-There are multiple reasons why this is a bad idea.
+There are multiple reasons why this is generally a bad idea.
 First, I have never seen a case where an employee comes back and does anywhere as good a job as the professional who taught (and perhaps designed) the class.

 5. Failing to provide practical application opportunities